dhdaines/playa/README.md

     playa --images imagedir splashy-resume.pdf

+Or fonts, in various esoteric formats (may not work for all fonts):

+    playa --fonts fontdir typographic-horror.pdf

 If you just want to extract text from a PDF, there are better and/or faster tools and libraries out there, notably [pypdfium2](https://pypi.org/project/pypdfium2/) and